simgrid/simgrid/examples/README.rst

   - **Platform Tracing:**
     This program is a toy example just loading the platform, so that you can play with the platform visualization.
-Recommanded options:
+Recommended options:
     ``--cfg=tracing:yes --cfg=tracing/categorized:yes``

     .. tabs::